NSW Combined High Schools Sports Association Handbook

 (i) All disputes must be referred to the disputes committee.
 The initial protest may be lodged verbally but must be lodged in writing within two (2) hours of the incident of dispute occurring.

-(ii) The disputes committee will comprise of the NSWCHSSA convener, championship manager and one other appointed person preferably a regional convener.
+(ii) The disputes committee will comprise of the state convener, championship manager and one other appointed person preferably am association convener.

 (f) State selection

-(i) The selection panel for the NSWCHSSA Team will consist of five selectors, the NSWCHSSA convener (Chair) and four managers, elected at the Bowls Sub-committee Annual General Meetings.
+(i) The selection panel for the NSWCHSSA Team will consist of five selectors, the state convener (Chair) and four managers, elected at the Bowls Sub-committee Annual General Meetings.

 (iii) Two reserve players will also be nominated in case there are any withdrawals.
 The reserves will only be named and tour if required.